 Due to the various restrictions on public gatherings throughout the Danube River Basin as a result of the global COVID-19 pandemic, many of this year's Danube Day celebrations were shifted, and the public invited to #DiscoverDanube online!

-Although it wasn't intended, our motto still fits the current situation, and our partners throughout the Danube River will be continuing to educate and inform you all about the Danube River, and will remain happy to answer any and all queries you may have.
+Although it wasn't intended, our motto still fit the situation, and our partners throughout the Danube River will be continuing to educate and inform you all about the Danube River, and will remain happy to answer any and all queries you may have.
 Our partners all remain involved in Danube Day 2020, so please don't hesitate to get in touch with them or us.

 You can still find our brand new Danube Day poster design for 2020 featuring the new motto, "Discover Danube".
-Keep on the lookout out for our signature Danube Day branded bags too, which we’ll be sending out to our partners – you could be one of the lucky few to get your hands on one!
+Keep on the lookout out for our signature Danube Day branded bags too – which were sent out to our partners throughout the Danube River Basin as normal.

 What Happened in 2020 (despite the crisis)?

-Despite almost all of our activities being either cancelled or postponed indefinitely for 2020, our member countries are rising to the challenge to keep the Danube Day spirit alive throughout this global crisis.
-Here's some of what we can still expect in 2020...
+Despite almost all of our activities being either cancelled or postponed indefinitely for 2020, our member countries rose to the challenge to keep the Danube Day spirit alive throughout this global crisis.
+Here's some of what has gone on throughout 2020...

-- There will be a dedicated edition of Vodohospodársky Spravodajca ('Water Management Newsletter', a bi-monthly journal) to Danube Day.
+- There was a dedicated edition of Vodohospodársky Spravodajca ('Water Management Newsletter', a bi-monthly journal) to Danube Day.

-- There will be a special topic on water and information about the Danube Day in the edition of Enviromagazín (bi-monthly journal published by Slovak environmental Agency).
+- There was a special topic on water and information about the Danube Day in the edition of Enviromagazín (bi-monthly journal published by Slovak environmental Agency).

-- The Danube Passport from previous years will live on in 20202 – but this time in online format.
+- The Danube Passport from previous years lived on in 2020 – but this time in an online format.

 - A web page and quiz game are under construction.